 Parker’s Maple Barn, Mason

-This incredibly popular New Hampshire restaurant is located in the middle of nowhere and feels like your own discovery — until you hit the parking lot, of course.
+This incredibly popular New Hampshire pancake house is located in the middle of nowhere and feels like your own discovery — until you hit the parking lot, of course.
 Hundreds and hundreds of people, on a given morning, show up to this rustic, post-and-beam pancake house for some delicious breakfast and lunches, including the out-of-this world buttermilk pancakes, blueberry buckwheat pancakes and pumpkin pancakes.
 There’s so much more here, too, to get you in a comfort food mood, including eggs and bacon, Belgian waffles with fresh fruit, maple ribs, a maple Swiss burger with maple caramelized onions, maple baked beans with ham and brown bread, roast turkey dinners, chicken stew, maple frappe or hot spiced apple cider, and seasonal blueberry pie.
 Many with hearty appetites opt for the Parker’s Maple Barn Special (pictured above): pancakes, eggs, home fries, toast, bacon, sausage and ham.

 The wait to be seated can often be long, but there are fun things to do before settling down to a great meal: Parker’s Maple Sugar House (only operating six weeks of the year, usually March and part of April) in a great seasonal attraction.
 Maple syrup production is done the old-fashioned way using wood-fired evaporators –it is a great appetizer to what’s to come when seated at the dining room.
 The Corn Crib Gift Shop instantly welcomes customers with the smell of scented candles — thus, soothing the formerly tense feelings of waiting for a seat.
 Maple products, jams, gourmet coffee, toys, herbal teas, a folksy book collection, natural log furniture and a great Native American section downstairs with arts, clothing and jewelry make the time go by quickly.
 1316 Brookline Rd., Tel.
 (603) 878-2308.